👋 Year End Sale!

 Trust boundaries are a critical aspect of threat modeling as it helps to identify points where data moves from one trusted entity to another.
 In simpler terms, trust boundaries divide an application into two primary parts: trusted and untrusted.
 Identifying trust boundaries is crucial for understanding where data can be manipulated, intercepted, or exposed to a potential attacker.

-14. Explain the concept of security misconfigurations and how they can be mitigated.
+14. Explain the concept of security misconfigurations and how they can be mitigated?

 Security misconfigurations are a common cause of system vulnerabilities and can occur when systems are configured out of order, not configured correctly, or misconfigured.
 Mitigate this risk by ensuring that security teams review all system configurations to identify any potential misconfigurations.